mostafa2080/where-to-go-backend/README.md

 Similarly, vendors can access their dashboard and manage their places using the "/vendors/dashboard" endpoint.
 Admin and employees can perform their administrative tasks through the corresponding endpoints.

-For a detailed understanding of each endpoint's input parameters, responses, and possible actions, please refer to the project's codebase and API documentation.

-Note: This documentation provides a high-level overview of the project structure and functionality.
-For more detailed information and implementation specifics, it is recommended to review the project's source code and related documentation.
+For a detailed understanding of each endpoint's input parameters, responses, and possible actions, please note that this documentation provides a high-level overview of the project structure and functionality.
+The project is a work in progress, and there may be additions or deletions in the future.
+It is recommended to review the project's source code and any updated documentation for the most up-to-date and detailed information on the implementation specifics.

 ## 6. Project Work Flow